 The report, based on over two years of research and focus group interviews with attorneys and former immigration judges from around the country, links the current crisis of accountability to the Attorney General’s absolute control over the immigration court system.

 In conjunction with the report, the groups also announced the launch of an Immigration Court Watch app, which enables court observers to record and upload information on immigration judge conduct to create greater judicial accountability.

 Under the Immigration and Nationality Act, the attorney general is required to create an immigration court system in which independent judges decide cases by applying law to the evidence on the record following a full and fair hearing.
 According to the report, however, today’s immigration courts are plagued by systemic bias and neglect.

-“Despite the life-or-death stakes of many immigration cases within the current system, case outcomes have less to do with the rule of law than with the luck of the draw,” said Melissa Crow, Southern Poverty Law Center senior supervising attorney.
-“Under the Trump administration, the attorneys general have gone even further by actively weaponizing the immigration court system against asylum-seekers and immigrants of color.”
+“Despite the life-and-death stakes of many immigration cases within the current system, case outcomes have less to do with the rule of law than with the luck of the draw,” said Melissa Crow, Southern Poverty Law Center senior supervising attorney.
+“Under the Trump administration, the attorneys general have gone even further by actively weaponizing the immigration court system against asylum-seekers.”